kottans/kottans-course-bootstrap/README.md

 + not to make an endless course

 Take to note the next recommendations:
 + don't plan a course for more than 16 weeks.
-Try reduce a scope by self-education, a good videos, defining the core aspects needed to understand the technology, etc
+Try reduce a scope by self-education, good videos, defining the core aspects needed to understand the technology, etc
 + as there are 2 lectures per week try to cover a big topic during a same week rather splitting it across a weekend
 + workshops are optional, so skipping a workshop shouldn't harm a student learning course in future